 Residence Requirement: Effective Fall 2013, all students are required to complete 128 semester hours to graduate, and they must complete their last 32 hours and at least 16 semester hours in their major area in residence at Virginia Wesleyan.
+Effective Fall 2016, students participating in specific cooperative programs with articulation agreements must complete their last 32 hours in residence prior to transferring to the cooperating institution and must complete at least 16 semester hours in their major area at Virginia Wesleyan.

-First-Year Experience: All freshmen-and transfer students with fewer than 12 semester hoursmust complete the one-credit course, FYE 101 First-Year Experience.
+First-Year Experience: All freshmen-and transfer students with fewer than 12 semester hours-must complete the one-credit course, FYE 101 First-Year Experience.
 (A transfer student is a student who has graduated from high school and attended college.
-Students who have completed dual enrollment courses in high school are considered firsttime freshmen, not transfer students, and must complete FYE 101).
-Most FYE 101's are paired with a 4-credit content freshmen level course chosen by the student from the college's offerings for freshmen, and is designed to help students engage and succeed both academically and socially in Virginia Wesleyan's academic community.
+Students who have completed dual enrollment courses in high school are considered first-time freshmen, not transfer students, and must complete FYE 101).
 Led by a faculty mentor, a small, close-knit group of new students engage in an array of activities and exercises that invite them to explore the liberal arts, connect to the campus community, and develop the personal resourcefulness that leads to success in college.
-Students who do not pass the FYE 101 requirement have the option to repeat FYE 101 the following spring semester.
+Students who do not pass the FYE

+101 requirement have the option to repeat FYE 101 the following spring semester.